 In November 2011, we entered into the Second Amended and Restated Revolving Credit and Term Loan Agreement (the "Second Loan Agreement") with Comerica Bank (the "Bank"), the administrative agent and lead arranger.
-The Second Loan Agreement consists of a \$100 million five-year term loan, with annual principal amortization of 5%, 10%, 15%, 20% and 50%, and a \$200 million five-year revolving credit line.
+The Second Loan Agreement consists of a \$100 million five-year term loan, with annual principal amortization of 5%, 10%, 15%, 20%, and 50%, and a \$200 million five-year revolving credit line.
 On February 15, 2013, we entered into the First Amendment to Credit Agreement and Amendment to Guaranty ("First Amendment to the Second Loan Agreement") with the Bank to, among other things: (1) amend the definition of adjusted EBITDA, effective as of December 31, 2012, to exclude extraordinary or non-recurring non-cash expenses of losses including, without limitation, goodwill impairments, and any extraordinary or non-recurring cash expenses in an aggregate amount not to exceed \$5 million for the life of the Second Loan Agreement; and (2) reduce the \$200 million five-year revolving credit line portion of the facility to \$100 million, effective as of February 15, 2013.

 Borrowings under the Second Loan Agreement are secured by substantially all of our assets.
-Interest is payable at specified margins above either the Eurodollar Margin or the Prime Rate.
-The interest rate varies based upon the ratio of funded debt to adjusted EBITDA and ranges from Eurodollar Margin + 1.625% to 2.375% or Prime + 1.00% for the revolving credit line and from Eurodollar Margin + 2.00% to 2.75% or Prime + 1.00% for the term loan.
-Adjusted EBITDA is defined as net (loss) income less benefit from (provision for) taxes, depreciation expense, amortization expense, stock-based compensation expense, interest and other income (expense), acquisition costs for business combinations, extraordinary or non-recurring non-cash expenses of losses including, without limitation, goodwill impairments, and any extraordinary or non-recurring cash expenses in an aggregate amount not to exceed \$5 million for the life of this Second Loan Agreement.
+Interest is payable at a rate computed using either Base rate or a Eurodollar rate plus an applicable margin, at our option.
+Base rate is defined as the applicable margin plus the greatest of (a) the Prime Rate for such day, (b) the Federal Funds Effective Rate in effect on such day, plus 1% and (c) the Daily Adjusting LIBOR Rate plus 1%.
+Base rate borrowings bear interest at a Base rate plus an applicable margin which varies from (1) 0.625% to 1.375% for revolving loans and (2) 1.00% to 1.75% for term loans, depending on our funded debt to adjusted EBITDA ratio.
+Eurodollar rate borrowings bear interest at the Eurodollar rate plus an applicable margin which varies from (1) 1.625% to 2.375% for revolving loans and (2) 2.00% to 2.75% for term loans, depending on our funded debt to adjusted EBITDA ratio.
+Adjusted EBITDA is defined as net (loss) income less (provision for) benefit from taxes, depreciation expense, amortization expense, stock-based compensation expense, interest and other income (expense), acquisition costs for business combinations, extraordinary or non-recurring non-cash expenses of losses including, without limitation, goodwill impairments, and any extraordinary or non-recurring cash expenses in an aggregate amount not to exceed \$5 million for the life of this Second Loan Agreement.
 The revolving credit line requires an annual facility fee of 0.375% of the revolving credit line capacity.
 The Second Loan Agreement expires in November 2016.
 The Second Loan Agreement restricts our ability to raise additional debt financing and pay dividends, and also requires us to comply with other nonfinancial covenants.
 In addition, we are required to maintain financial ratios computed as follows: